stefanheule/zsh-llm-suggestions/README.md

 Make sure `python3` is installed.

-Both LLMs require a bit of configuration, but they should automatically suggest commands to fix what is missing (or tell you how to).
-Here's what's required:
+Both LLMs require a bit of configuration.
+Either follow the rest of the instructions here, or just enter something on the prompt (because an empty prompt won't run the LLM) and hit your configured keyboard shortcut.
+Instead of answering the prompt, it will tell you how to finish the setup.

 For `zsh_llm_suggestions_openai` (OpenAI-based suggestions):
 - Set the `OPENAI_API_KEY` environment variable to your API key.
 You can get it